Data Privacy and Transfers in Cross-border Investigations

 Data protection regimes in Asia, Latin America and Africa

 There is so much focus on Europe that companies often forget about some of the obligations in Asia, Latin America and Africa.
 The number of jurisdictions in these regions that have data privacy laws continues to increase.
 Such laws tend to have a number of common elements, including with respect to notice, choice, data security, the right of the individual to access and correct personal information relating to him or her, and data integrity and retention.
-In general - consistent with privacy regimes throughout the world - these laws require that individuals be told what personal information is collected, why it is collected, and with whom it is shared.
+In general – consistent with privacy regimes throughout the world – these laws require that individuals be told what personal information is collected, why it is collected, and with whom it is shared.
 The laws also require consent mechanisms, though they vary by country.
-Some countries in the Asia-Pacific region, such as South Korea and Hong Kong, require affirmative opt-in consent for at least some uses of data, while in other countries, such as New Zealand, there is less of an emphasis on consent.
+Some countries in the Asia-Pacific region, such as South Korea and Malaysia, require affirmative opt-in consent for some or all uses of data, while in other countries, such as New Zealand, there is less of an emphasis on consent.
 In Latin America, all relevant privacy laws include choice requirements, though some countries, such as Colombia, have a much stronger emphasis on affirmative consent than others.

 Much like other privacy regimes, these laws also require organisations that collect, use and disclose personal information to take reasonable precautions to protect that information from loss, misuse, unauthorised access, disclosure, alteration and destruction.
 With respect to access and correction rights, however, many countries in Asia either do not specify specific time frames for honouring access or correction requests, or provide a manageable time frame similar to those found in European countries.
 By contrast, many Latin American privacy laws impose very short time frames for responding to access and correction requests.
 Finally, these privacy laws generally require that organisations that collect personal information ensure that their records are accurate, complete and kept up to date for the purposes for which the information will be used and also that they retain the personal information only for the period of time required to achieve the purpose of the processing.

 With regard to cross-border transfers, a number of these countries restrict the transfer of personal information to countries that do not adequately protect personal information.
 In most cases in the Asia-Pacific region, however, data protection authorities have not provided guidance on what countries provide adequate protections; companies can mitigate uncertainty by implementing mechanisms such as contractual agreements to facilitate cross-border transfers without running afoul of these rules.
 By contrast, in the Latin American region, privacy laws rely more heavily on consent for cross-border transfers.
-In Africa and the Middle East, there are 18 countries, plus areas within the United Arab Emirates and Qatar, that have enacted comprehensive privacy laws, almost all of which include cross-border limitations.
+In Africa and the Middle East, there are 25 countries, plus areas within the United Arab Emirates, that have enacted comprehensive privacy laws, almost all of which include cross-border limitations.
 These laws do for the most part provide that a company can transfer data to another country if it is a contractual necessity (though not merely based on the legitimate interest of the company).

 Beyond data protection regimes: employment and correspondence secrecy laws